 A black panther that decided it was hungry and tried to take a rather large bite out of actress Susan Hayward

-Howard Hughes, who had financed the film production, eventually started feeling guilty about the cast being exposed to nuclear fallout, and bought every print of the film for an estimated $12 million dollars.
+Howard Hughes, who had financed the film production, eventually started feeling guilty about the cast being exposed to nuclear fallout and bought every print of the film for an estimated $12 million dollars.
 He kept the film from being showing anywhere until it was seen on TV, for the first time in 1974.

 It is rumoured during his final years, Hughes, who become known as the eccentric germaphobe billionaire, played the movie every night in his own home, racked with guilt for the deaths of so many associated with the movie he produced

-In his last days, Howard Hughes, with his beard and fingernails grown disturbingly long, living a now reclusive lifestyle, reportedly watched The Conqueror over and over again, racked with guilt, as he waited for the sweet embrace of death.
+In his last days, Howard Hughes, with his beard and fingernails grew disturbingly long, living a now reclusive lifestyle, reportedly watched The Conqueror over and over again, racked with guilt, as he waited for the sweet embrace of death.